CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 Nezznar's divinations prove accurate.
 Concealed beneath the weighty debris at the rift's bottom lies the crushed skeleton of a molekin, donning gauntlets of ogre power.
-The remains remain concealed but can be discovered with a successful DC 20 Wisdom (Perception) check.
+The remains remain concealed but can be discovered with a successful DC 20 Perception Skill Check.
 Each character searching can attempt one check per hour.

 ### **19. The Sanctum of Dumathoin**